differentialprivacy/differentialprivacy/_posts/2021-09-07-synthetic-data-part-1.md

 ### Public Data

 One alternative was proposed in the recent [PMW<sup>Pub</sup>](https://arxiv.org/abs/2102.08598){:target="\_blank"} paper and refined by [one team](https://arxiv.org/abs/2106.05131){:target="\_blank"} in the recent NIST competition.
 The basic idea is to restrict attention to distributions supported over the domain of some public data.
 Distributions in this space can always be tractably represented, as the size of the optimization variable is upper bounded by the number of records in the public dataset.
-While the size of the optimization variable does not depend on the structure of the selected queries, there is no guarantee that an optimizer of the original problem exists in this restricted space.
+While the size of the optimization variable does not depend on the structure of the selected queries, there is no guarantee that an optimizer of problem (1) exists in this restricted space.
 Indeed, the quality of the solution depends crucially on the expressive capacity of the public data domain, as well as how well it matches the true data domain.

 ### Relaxed Tabular